semreik/Dzardongke_Final/README.md

    }
    ```

+### Multiple Choice Quiz Images

+You can show an illustration under quiz prompts.
+See `docs/QUIZ_IMAGES.md` for step‑by‑step instructions (where to put images, how to map prompts to images, and recommended sizes).

 ### Creating Effective Notes

 The `notes` field supports newline characters (`\n`) for formatting.
 For language learning cards, we recommend this structure: